-(ABOVE: A group of Muslims enjoy a sunny afternoon walk along the Hudson River Waterfront in New Jersey on September 17, 2012.)
+(ABOVE: A group enjoys a sunny afternoon walk along the Hudson River Waterfront in New Jersey on September 17, 2012.)

 by Christopher M. Halleron

 In the context of contemporary discourse, what is genuinely worrisome are the willfully ignorant—those who know the difference between what’s right and what’s wrong, and make a conscious choice to argue on behalf of the latter.

 You’ll see a proliferation of willful ignorance in social media, where people post snippets or quotes that have a tangential connection to the heart of a topic—the purpose of which is to derail the conversation and obfuscate the focus of the larger issue.